 Double Dark Chocolate Zucchini Loaf (vegan, dairy-free,gluten-free).

-Do you know that canola oil is actually considered one of the healthiest oils, even healthier than coconut oil?
+Do you know that canola oil is actually considered one of the healthiest oils?
 Only organic, non-gmo, and expeller-pressed or cold-pressed of course.

 Double Dark Chocolate Zucchini Loaf (vegan, dairy-free, gluten-free)

-- Add ACV to the milk and set aside for 5 minutes
+Add the lemon juice to the milk and set aside for 5 minutes

 Make the Batter

-In small mixing bowl, stir up or hand-blend sugar, flax eggs, milk/ACV mixture, oil and vanilla.
+In the medium bowl, stir up or hand-blend flax eggs, nut butter, maple syrup, milk/lemon mixture, oil and vanilla.

-In larger mixing bowl, stir up with a spoon the flour, cacao powder, baking powder, baking soda, salt.
+In the larger mixing bowl, stir up with a spoon the flour, cacao powder, black cocoa, baking soda, salt.